Relapse Monitoring: How Often Should You Check for Minimal Change Disease Relapse?

 Why it matters: Proteinuria is the hallmark of MCD relapse.
 Rising protein levels in urine often precede other symptoms.

-How to monitor: Use urine dipsticks daily if you’re in a high-risk period (e.g., during medication tapering or after an infection), or weekly when stable.
+How to monitor: Use urine dipsticks daily or weekly if you’re in a high-risk period (e.g., during medication tapering or after an infection), or less frequently when stable.
 Record results (negative, trace, 1+, 2+, etc.) in a logbook or app.

 2. Body Weight and Edema